 Generation resources, regardless of fuel type, fall into one of two categories, Capacity Resources or Energy Resources.
-If available, all Generation Capacity Resources that have an Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Commitment must submit offer data into the Day-ahead Market and may elect either to Self-Schedule or offer the resource to PJM for scheduling as a PJM RTO-Scheduled Resource.
-In this section we focus primarily on the PJM Day-ahead Energy Market and the Reliability Assessment and Commitment (RAC) run process Control Area reliability-based scheduling process that takes place after the Day-ahead Energy Market is closed.
-Scheduling by PJM includes the Day-ahead Energy Market, the Control Area reliability-based scheduling RAC run process and the hourly scheduling process Real-time Energy Market.
+If available, all Generation Capacity Resources that have a Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Commitment must submit offer data into the Day-ahead Market and may elect either to Self-Schedule or offer the resource to PJM for scheduling as a PJM RTO-Scheduled Resource.
+In this section we focus primarily on the PJM Day-ahead Energy Market and the Reliability Assessment and Commitment (RAC) run process that takes place after the Day-ahead Energy Market is closed.
+Scheduling by PJM includes the Day-ahead Energy Market, the RAC run process and the Real-time Energy Market.
 The Day-ahead Energy Market bid/offer period closes at 1100 on the day before the Operating Day and the Day-ahead Market results are posted by 1330 or as soon as practicable thereafter on the day before the Operating Day.
-The Control Area reliability-based scheduling RAC run process occurs throughout the day before the Opperating Dday.
-Hourly scheduling occurs up to sixty minutes prior to an hour The Real-time Energy Market performs unit commitment and dispatch during the Operating Day.
+The RAC run process occurs throughout the day before the Operating Day.
+The Real-time Energy Market performs unit commitment and dispatch during the Operating Day.
 During the scheduling process, PJM:

-Clears the Day-ahead Market and Day-ahead Scheduling Reserve Market based using least-cost security constrained resource commitment and dispatch that simultaneously optimizes energy and reserves.
+- Clears the Day-ahead Market and Day-ahead Scheduling Reserve Market using least-cost security constrained resource commitment and dispatch that simultaneously optimizes energy and reserves. - Determines a plan to reliably serve the hourly energy and reserve requirements of the PJM RTO by minimizing the cost to provide additional operating reserves above what was scheduled in the Day-ahead Market if required.

-- Determines a plan to reliably serve the hourly energy and reserve requirements of the PJM RTO by minimizing the cost to provide additional operating reserves above what was scheduled in the Day-ahead Market if required. - Performs hourly scheduling Real-time unit commitment and dispatch throughout the Operating Day as required.
+• Performs Real-time unit commitment and dispatch throughout the Operating Day as required.